rsnpj/notes-site/notes/Year_3/Codes_and_Cryptography/Data_Compression/Huffman_Coding.md

 A code is a prefix if there are no two distinct source symbols $x,y\in \mathscr{X}$ such that $C(x)$ is a prefix of $C(y)$

 </Definition>

+You can see from the below example, running through the string, you will only get one match.

 <Theorem>